-Do you know if your city has an election Nov.
+Candidates, millages, proposals—do you know what’s on your ballot Aug.
 7?
-How about what’s on your ballot?
 Educate yourself!
 Check your voter registration status, find your polling location and see your sample ballot at Michigan.gov/vote.
 Find information about candidates and issues at Vote411.org.

 Did you know that voters who don’t speak English can bring a translator into the voting booth with them?
 Know your rights, and request accommodations to vote—like voting absentee, or requesting assistance if you’re disabled.
 Find available resources through the U.S. Election Assistance Commission.